| III. Why does this site make sense on

 of quotes from other reference works rather than any original work

+by the authors.
 The fact that only two of the sections of this exhibit actually

 deal with paper money highlights a major problem with this site